GLib: Components

 Of these, three continue to reside in distinct subdirectories of the source tree, and so can be thought of as discrete components: GLib, GObject, and GIO.
 These can be thought of as a software stack: GObject relies on GLib, and GIO provides higher-level functionality that uses both.

+Programs for the GLib library

+Command-line utilities associated with GLib, are usually packaged separately into libglib2.0-bin: